Review of: YieldStreet

 A team with experience in specialty finance, asset management, compliance and risk management vets all of YieldStreet’s investments.
 That’s important because the success of these types of alternative investments depends in large part on the thoroughness of the due diligence that is done on each opportunity.
 You also personally need to do your own due diligence.

 The biggest downside to YieldStreet is that, right now, investors must be accredited to participate.
 This means that they have must demonstrate least $200,000 in annual income or a net worth higher than $1 million.
-Although this is typical for the P2P lending industry, some services such as Fundrise don’t require this criteria.
+Although this is typical for the P2P lending industry, some services such as Fundrise don’t require these criteria.

 As of April 2017, they have issued more than $100 million in loans.
 Management reports zero principal lost so far, and over 65% of investors have made more than one investment on the platform.
 Of course, past performance is no guarantee of future results.
-But if you meet the criteria for an accredited investor, YieldStreet offers some intresting investment opportunities.
+But if you meet the criteria for an accredited investor, YieldStreet offers some interesting investment opportunities.